harish24680/contribution/Mod6Ind2.md

  3. As per my assigned task, I have designed new admin home page

+ 4. And also, made user responsive design on both pages.

  ## Half day 3
  **Time allocated : 4 hours = 1 hour in class + 3 hours out of the class = Worth 300 points**